Bathsheba: Rabbinic literature

-The Midrash portrays the influence of Satan bringing about the sinful relation of David and Bathsheba as follows: Bathsheba was bathing, perhaps behind a screen of wickerwork.
-Satan is depicted as coming in the disguise of a bird.
-David, shooting at the bird, strikes the screen, splitting it; thus Bathsheba is revealed in her beauty to David.
+The influence of the evil tempter of humanity brought about the sinful relation of David and Bathsheba.
+The Midrash portrays the influence of Satan bringing about the sinful relation of David and Bathsheba as follows: Bath-sheba was making her bathing on the roof of her house behind a screen of wickerwork, when Satan came in the disguise of a bird; David, shooting at it, struck the screen, splitting it; thus Bathsheba was revealed in her beauty to David (ib.
+107a).
+Bath-sheba was providentially destined from the Creation to become in due time the legitimate wife of David; but this relation was immaturely precipitated, and thus he became Bath-sheba's partner in sin (ib.).